Seed Fund for Documentary Filmmakers

 There is no application fee for the WIFV Seed Fund for Documentary Filmmakers.

 If your application is accepted and it is determined that WIFV fiscal sponsorship makes sense for your project, you will need to pay a $50 fiscal sponsorship application fee, but you will not need to resubmit an application.
-For fiscal sponsored projects, WIFV will charge a 7% administrative handling fee for all grants and charitable donations.
-This fee is competitive with other fiscal sponsorship programs.
+More info on the WIFV Fiscal Sponsorship is here.

 Seed Fund Contributors